Have you read this BBC article about a major study finding that anti depressants work?

 None are better or worse.
 It’s really important to stop judging and just use what works.

-- I am invested in the benefits of personal development because that’s where I hang out and in my experience it’s very beneficial.
+- I am invested in the benefits of personal development and coaching because that’s where I hang out and in my experience it’s very beneficial…

 - A therapist is invested in the benefits of therapy because that’s where they hang out and in their experience it’s very beneficial.